nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 `add tutorial`, `add consultation` and `add reminder` commands work similar to the above but have different fields.
 </div>

-The following activity diagram illustrates what happens when the `add Student` command is called to add a student into ModQuik.
-There is a need to check that the given student id does not already exist in ModQuik.
+The following activity diagram illustrates what happens when the `add student` command is executed.
+ModQuik will check if the given student id does not already exist.

 ![AddStudentActivityDiagram](images/AddStudentActivityDiagram.png)